rangrisme/lubrication/README.md

 ### What is this repository for? ###

-* Lubrication force between two particles.
+* Calculating lubrication force between two particles using LAMMPS (https://github.com/lammps).
-* 1.0
+* Stokes drag for every particle

 ### How do I get set up? ###

 * Copy Simple.h and Simple.cpp in LAMMPS installation's src folder and recreate an executable.
 * It needs pair_lubricate.h
+* All the flags are the same as lubricate/poly. flagfld now stands for Stokes drag. flagVF is kept for legacy reasons and will not affect the results when set to 0 or 1.
+* Ensure that the inner and outer cutoffs are greater than sphere diameter, and use pair_modify mix arithmetic for spheres of different sizes.
 * Modify the two particle collison code: collision.lmp, and compare it using the matlab scripts provided.
-* All the flags are similar to that of lubricate/poly

 ### Contribution guidelines ###